liushuyu6666/Learn_Kubernetes/1-start/readme.md

 * Release Version: v3.4.16
 * Installation Directory: `/tmp/etcd-download-test/`
 * This project aims to achieve the following objectives:
+  1. Check the configuration and connection in the cluster.
-  1. Gain insights into the distinctions between `amd64` and `arm64` for Kubernetes installation and management.
+  2. Gain insights into the distinctions between `amd64` and `arm64` for Kubernetes installation and management.
-  2. Develop proficiency in utilizing `systemd`.
+  3. Develop proficiency in utilizing `systemd`.
-  3. Acquire foundational knowledge of Ansible.
+  4. Acquire foundational knowledge of Ansible.
-  4. Troubleshoot some potential issues.
+  5. Troubleshoot some potential issues.

 # Project Structure
 1. `subtasks/`: This directory contains subtasks that are included in the main playbooks.